adr1enbe4udou1n/blog/content/posts/08-build-your-own-docker-swarm-cluster-part-7/index.md

 A backup is highly critical !
 Don't underestimate that part and be sure to have a proper solution. **Restic** described in [this previous section]({{< ref "05-build-your-own-docker-swarm-cluster-part-4#data-backup-" >}}) is a perfect choice.
 {{< /alert >}}

-Of course, in a ~$30 cluster, forget about running a self-hosted GitLab, you will be forced to have an additionnal worker node with at least 4Gb fully dedicated just for running it.
+Of course, in this low-budget cluster, forget about running properly a self-hosted GitLab, you will be forced to have an additionnal worker node with at least 4Gb fully dedicated just for running it.
 I will privilege here a super lightweight solution, Gitea.
 Besides, the last version 1.16 finally support dark mode !

 ### Install Gitea 💽

 You guess it, it's just an additional stack to run !

-Do `sudo mkdir /mnt/storage-pool/gitea` and create a new `gitea` stack :
+Do `sudo mkdir /mnt/storage-pool/gitea` and create next stack :

 {{< highlight host="stack" file="gitea" >}}